NavigationContentFooter

 You are free to bootstrap your own distribution.

 We provide a wide range of different Linux distributions and InstantApps for Instances.
-Enterprise Instances will work with a selection of most-acclaimed images:
+Refer to Scaleway Instance OS images and InstantApps for a complete list of all available OSes and InstantApps.

 Both ENT1 and POP2 Instance types share the following features: